Skip to main content Skip to footer

 • Parallel signal paths for OD and fuzz effects enable two distinct blend settings

-• 2-band EQ for fine tone control
+• 2-band EQ for broad tone shaping

 Beetronics FX Royal Jelly Fuzz Pedal

-Pictured: Beetronics FX Royal Jelly Fuzz Pedal
+Shop Now: Beetronics FX Royal Jelly Fuzz Pedal

 Another fuzz based on the Sola Sound Tone Bender, the handwired Beetronics Royal Jelly offers a unique take by providing parallel signal paths for the fuzz and overdrive that can be blended together for two distinct switchable voices.
 You can also blend in your dry (uneffected) signal for a layering of clean under the gritty fuzz.
 Another plus is the Buzz switch, which adds some of the high-frequency "sting" that vintage fuzz pedals are known for back into the smoother sound of the Royal Jelly.